 The Best Cities in America for Next-Level Cannabis Experiences

-Cannabis has unlocked excellent excuses to visit places that might not already be on your radar, be it a chill Massachusetts beach town flanked by dispensaries or a West Coast hamlet where great food pairs with potent flower.
-But what makes a truly great destination for those who dream in green isn't just a wealth of good dispensaries and things to look at.
-It's the presence of a whole cannabis culture wrapped around excellent activities, food, drink, people… and yeah, a lot of great dispensaries and things to look at.
+The right to smoke up freely has unlocked excellent excuses to visit places that might not already be on your radar, be it a chill Massachusetts beach town flanked by dispensaries or a West Coast hamlet where great food pairs with potent flower.
+But it’s also helped amplify some truly great cities' potential thanks to the boom in dispensaries paired with excellent activities, food, drink, people… and yeah, a lot of great things to look at.

 Los Angeles, California